Queers harmonizing for liberation.

 • closing practice

 Can I join a cohort if I'm unable to attend all dates?
-Yes, you can still join us, but payment is required for the full session, and singers are encouraged to block out all nine Tuesdays in the interest of building a cohesive, connected choir for the duration.
+Yes, you can still join us, but payment is required for the full session, and singers are encouraged to attend as many of the rehearsals as possible, in the spirit of building a cohesive, connected choir for the duration.
+Our very first rehearsal of each choir is MANDATORY.

 Being in QCC reminded me that my voice (and by extension me) has its special strengths and deserves to be heard along with others in harmony, or dissonance as it may be.
 Thank you for that!" - Dan (Eugene, OR)

-"Leese's beautiful facilitation of singing circles is nothing short of musical alchemy- they createsspaces that are warm, safe, welcoming, and courageous, melding music and message in deep, meaningful ways." - Angela (Oakland, CA)
+"Elias' beautiful facilitation of singing circles is nothing short of musical alchemy- they create spaces that are warm, safe, welcoming, and courageous, melding music and message in deep, meaningful ways." - Angela (Oakland, CA)

-“"Queer choir with Leese has been such an incredible experience!
+“"Queer choir with Elias has been such an incredible experience!
 The safety and playfulness they create allows me to open my voice and open my heart.
-Singing with her and this rad group of queer folks lifts me up every week." - Ira (Eugene, OR)
+Singing with them and this rad group of queer folks lifts me up every week." - Ira (Eugene, OR)

 TESTIMONIALS